element-hq/element-web/docs/labs.md

 Under the hood this stops Element Web from adding the `perParticipantE2EE` flag for the Element Call widget url.

-This is useful while we experiment with encryption and to make calling compatible with platforms that don't use encryption it.
+This is useful while we experiment with encryption and to make calling compatible with platforms that don't use encryption yet.

 ## Rich text in room topics (`feature_html_topic`) [In Development]